Jen’s Conversations – The Therapist April 1992

 “They’re working on ways to put an implant in everybody’s head.”
 He whispers this, leaning towards her in his seat.

 I’d just turned fifteen when I decided to run away to London.
 The time that passed since the scene with Jona had changed my mother.
 She was drunk and stoned most of the time.
-She let some hippies live for free in her house and eventually she bought a converted bus off one of them and decided to hit the road.
+She let some hippies live for free in her house and eventually bought a converted bus off one of them – so we hit the road.

 It’s a surprise, with retrospect, that I stuck it out with her so long before packing my bags.
 But it was Jona reappearing at a traveller site in Gloucestershire, and inveigling his way back into our lives, that made my mind up for me.

 And London?
-Well, it’s been easy.
+Well, I met some good people and it’s been easy.
 Easy, that is, until I ran into Neil again.
 Who would have believed it?

 We didn’t see him at all during my year on the road.
 He tried to talk my mother out of her life change.
 He could see she was heading off the rails.